This site will provide information to help reduce the risk of falls in older adults.

 Eyesight and Hearing

 Your eyes change as you get older.
-Many changes to vision happen so slowly that you many not notice you have a problem.
+Many changes to vision happen so slowly that you may not notice you have a problem.

 Tips

-• See your Doctor if you experience blurred vision, flashes or light, watery eyes, changes in judging depth, or difficulty hearing
+• See your doctor if you experience blurred vision, flashes of light, watery eyes, changes in judging depth, or difficulty hearing

-• Wear glasses and hearing aids as prescribed; clean glasses daily
+• Wear glasses and hearing aids as prescribed; clean glasses regularly

-• Take your time – you can extend the number of rings on your phone, giving you more time to answer it
+• Do not rush tasks; you can extend the number of rings on your phone, giving you more time to answer it

 Medication Use